sillygoose/mme-record/README.md

 - added default value for read requests that timeout or error
 - Geocodio reverse geocoding added
 - access accurate GPS location using iPhone app
-- better vehicle data for viweing in a iPhone app
+- better vehicle data for viewing in a iPhone app
+- define the minimum trip and charge in the YAML file

 <a id='requirements'></a>
 ## Requirements